-Neurofeedback is a natural non-drug non-pharmacological treatment or alternative to treating ADHD.
+Neurofeedback is a natural non-drug non-pharmacological alternative to treating ADHD.
 Yes, it really works well.
 It is scientifically proven to reduce ADHD.

 It is difficult enough to focus on conversations in the moment, but then people want you to remember what they said?
 They wave their hand and say, “Hello, are you listening to me?”
 Nope, you are trying to not listen to anything…you are overwhelmed.

 As a parent, do you blame your parenting for your child’s behavior?
 Some kids exhibit immature behavior so parenting isn’t always intuitive with a kid with ADHD.